Mrozinskikj/BERT-Cumulative-Frequency/README.md

 Input string: yaraku is a japanese
 Labels:       00010000012202020011
 ```
-The model is implemented from scratching exclusively using basic PyTorch units such as ``nn.Linear`` and ``nn.Embedding``.
+The model is implemented from scratch exclusively using basic PyTorch units such as ``nn.Linear`` and ``nn.Embedding``.
 The transformer encoder architecture includes custom implementations of the embedding layer, a multi-headed attention mechanism, and layer normalisation.
 The model was trained to achieve a **99.6% accuracy** on validation data, and is provided in ``model/model.pth``.

 ## Project Structure